HughKeenan/CherryPicker/README.md

 The client wanted a dashboard that would let them upload images of leaves to the site and have an accurate reading of whether they were healthy or sick.
 This requirement was considered in the below user story:

+* As a data scientist, I can create a machine learning model to make predictions on uploaded images
+    * We trained a machine learning model to recognise the difference between healthy & diseased leaves.
+This was done using a convolutional neural network, making use of different layers and activation functions to classify the images.
+This is available on the dashboard in the mildew detector page.

 * As an end user I can upload an image of a leaf so that I can learn if it is diseased or not.
     * The mildew detector page enables the client to do this.
 They can upload images of the leaves which are then run through the ML model which can accurately predict whether or not powdery mildew is present.

 [Back to top](#table-of-contents)